vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ### Investigate incidents and alerts

+Manage and investigate security incidents in a single location and from a single queue in the Defender portal.
+The Alerts queue shows the current set of alerts from different Microsoft security solutions.

 :::image type="content" source="media/overview-defender-portal/incidents-page.png" alt-text="Screenshot of the Incidents page in the Microsoft Defender portal" lightbox="media/overview-defender-portal/incidents-page.png":::

 **Feature** | **Details**
 --- | ---
 **Incidents** | An incident is a set of correlated alerts and associated data that make up an attack.
 On the Incidents dashboard, you can review a list of the latest incidents and prioritize those with high severity.
 Drill down into a specific incident to get a full attack story, including information about associated alerts, devices, users, investigations, and evidence.
 **Alerts** | Alerts are signals that result from threat detection activity across services in the Defender portal.
 In the Alerts dashboard, review alerts that have been issued by portal services.<br/><br/> The alerts queue disaplays new and in progress alerts from the last seven days, with the most recent alerts at the top of the list.
 You can filter on alerts to investigate as needed.

+For more information, see [Incidents and alerts in the Microsoft Defender portal](incidents-alerts-overview.md).

 ### Hunt for threats